+The Reader is large six foot data visualization sculpture of the artist Stanza wearing a hoodie reading a book.
+The sculpture becomes a pulsing algorithmic heartbeat of living data.
+It is made with custom made digital software and hardware generating live events inside the sculpture.
 The data body acts to reposition a future view of ourselves when embedded technologies will become part of our everyday lives.
-The sculpture becomes a pulsing algorithmic heartbeat.
-It is made with custom made digital software and hardware generating live events inside the sculpture.
 The artwork explores new ways of thinking about life, the emergence and interaction within public space, and how this affects the socialization of space.
 It uses open data and new technologies to question audiences’ experiences of real-time events.
 We live in a world of infobesity, we are bombarded with information that is made malleable and shaped to give it meaning.

 Available for touring and for exhibitions.
 If you would like to exhibit this piece let me know.

 Milton Keynes Library Tour UK 2015

 NTTA Update New Technological Art Award Gent Belgium 2016